In this photo, John Frusciante can be seen with a Gibson ES-335 in a sunburst... more

 I took a Warmouth vintage replacement neck, outfitted it with a glass fretless fingerboard and attached it to the 1959 Fender hardtail Strat body John provided.
 The original neck was safely removed, and no modifications to the original guitar were made.
 [Ned Evett Fretless Guitar Blog: Blue Raga on John Frusciante’s Custom Guitar]

 This was the only guitar that John had with him when he first joined the Red ... more

 This was the only guitar that John had with him when he first joined the Red Hot Chili Peppers back in 1988.
-He only used it for couple of gigs with the Peppers [Red Hot Chili Peppers John Anson Ford Theater October 8, 1988], and for some of the early gigs with HATE (side band project with Flea).
+He only used it for a couple of gigs with the Peppers [Red Hot Chili Peppers John Anson Ford Theater October 8, 1988], and for some of the early concerts with HATE (sideband project with Flea).

 What doesn’t fit with the usual configuration of Pacer Custom II model is the 24 fret maple neck featuring long banana headstock.
 By 1986/87 when the model was first introduced, Kramer already started using pointy headstocks, so John’s guitar must have been one of a kind.
 Even the few of the Pacers that featured maple necks all came with pointy headstocks finished in black, so again quite unusual seeing that particular setup on John’s guitar.

 As far as to what happened to the guitar post-1988, we were able to spot it in the 1993 short documentary recorded at John’s place.
 This means that John kept the guitar for at least five years, even though by then he switched to playing Fender Stratocasters almost exclusively.